 21. Jennifer Egan, 1962 -

 The president of the PEN America Center, Jennifer Egan, has a passion for writing.
 After graduating from Cambridge University with her masterâs degree, she took odd jobs while honing her writing skills.
 Before launching her work as a novelist, she published several short stories in well-known magazines like The New Yorker.
-Her most notable works include* A Visit from the Goon Squad,* a short story collection published in 2010, and*Manhattan Beach**, her 2017 book, which won the Andrew Carnegie Medal.
-You can also check out authors like Thrity Umrigar).
+Her most notable works include A Visit from the Goon Squad, a short story collection published in 2010, and Manhattan Beach, her 2017 book, which won the Andrew Carnegie Medal.